-You can follow much of the development of Latin music through Celia’s career from La Sonora Matancera, to Pachanga (Salsa Cuban-style) with Tito Puente in New York, to Johnny Pacheco at FANIA and then with Omer Pardillo.
+Her career follows the development of Latin music from Rumba and Changüi to Son Cubano with La Sonora Matancera, to Pachanga (Salsa Cuban-style) with Tito Puente in New York, to Salsa with Johnny Pacheco at FANIA to Reggaeton (La Negra Tiene Tumbao).
 She evolved from that old Cuban sound to full on New York Swing, and was the most elegant woman in the business throughout.

 Celia’s spirit will never leave us.
 Celia is Forever!